cs573-21s/02-datavis-7ways/README.md

 ![caption](img/ggplot2.png)

 This plot was one of the easiest to make because I am already familiar with R and ggplot2, and they do not require much code to create.

+I used an R markdown file to make this and the other R plot, so the R folder contains the code (.Rmd) as well as the .html and .pdf versions of the markdown file.

 # 3. Matplotlib (Python)